 6.37.
 Requirements for operators and drivers

+(1A) Subject to subregulation (2), a person must not —

+(a) do high risk work of a particular class at a mine unless the person holds a high risk work licence for that class of work; or

+(b) operate or drive a winding engine at a mine unless the person holds a certificate and has the written authorisation of the manager of the mine; or

+(c) operate or drive a hoist at a mine (whether or not that work is covered by paragraph (a)) unless the person has the written authorisation of the manager of the mine; or

+(d) operate or drive any plant not covered by paragraph (a), (b) or (c) at a mine unless the person has been trained and found to be competent by a practical trial in the operation of that plant by the manager of the mine or some other suitable person appointed for that purpose by the manager.

+Penalty: See regulation 17.1.

 (1) Subject to subregulation (2), a person must not operate or drive —

 (a) a winding engine, a stationary steam engine or an engine including a steam turbine, a hoist (including an elevated work platform but not including a hoist or elevating platform that is underground), a crane or a boiler unless —

-(i) the person holds a certificate under these regulations or under the Occupational Safety and Health Act 1984 authorising or entitling the person to operate, take charge of, or drive that machinery; or
+(i) the person holds a certificate under these regulations or a high risk work licence under the Occupational Safety and Health Act 1984, authorising or entitling the person to operate, take charge of, or drive that machinery; or

 (ii) in the case of a winding engine, the person holds a written exemption granted by the State mining engineer under subregulation (3);